 - The SSW and Child Focused Recruitment Model (CFRM) specialist are mandatory participants;

 - One (1) additional staff member, preferably with adoption experience, (i.e., adoptive review committee placement lead).
 Committee members may include the FSOS, KAPE specialist, regional out-of-home care (OOHC) or permanency specialist, SRAA/SRCA, R&C FSOS, etc; and

 - The R&C worker or R&C FSOS for the adoptive family; and

-- KAPE SNAP specialist or MSW consultant or other staff as needed.
-If the child is registered with KAPE SNAP, the KAPE SNAP specialist for that child is invited to be a member of the adoption review committee.
+- The KAPE specialist, or MSW consultant or other staff as needed if the child is registered with KAPE, the KAPE specialist for that child is invited to be a member of the adoption review committee.